 Faculty and Staff

-James F. Howard, Jr., MD (partial retirement) is the former James F. Howard Distinguished Professor of Neuromuscular Disease, and Chief of the Division of Neuromuscular Disorders.
-He currently serves as a professor of neurology, medicine and allied health and currently runs the Myasthenia Gravis Translational and Clinical Trials Research Program.
+James F. Howard, Jr., MD (partial retirement) is the former James F. Howard Distinguished Professor of Neuromuscular Disease.
+He currently serves as a professor of neurology, medicine and allied health, and currently runs the Myasthenia Gravis Translational and Clinical Trials Research Program.
 Dr. Howard received his neurological training at the University of Virginia in Charlottesville and completed his fellowship in neuromuscular-EMG at the same institution.
 He has an international reputation in myasthenia gravis and quantitative EMG techniques.
 Dr. Howard is board certified in neurology and the American Board of Electrodiagnostic Medicine (ABEM), and is a current member of the American Neurological Association, American Academy of Neurology, and the American Association of Neuromuscular and Electrodiagnostic Medicine.
 Dr. Howard is also an adjunct professor of clinical sciences (neurology) at North Carolina State University, College of Veterinary Medicine.

 Zheng (Jane) Fan, MD is an associate professor of neurology and pediatrics.
 Dr. Fan received her pediatric and neurological training at the University of North Carolina at Chapel Hill and completed her medical genetics fellowship at the same institution.
 Dr. Fan is board certified in neurology with special qualifications in child neurology and medical genetics.
 She is a current member of the American Academy of Neurology and the American College of Medical Genetics.
 Dr. Fan has specialized interest in the treatment of children with spinal muscular atrophy (SMA).

 Deborah F. Gelinas, MD is an associate professor of neurology.
 Dr. Gelinas received her neurological training at the Letterman Army Medical Center.
 She is ABPN board certified in both neurology and neuromuscular medicine.
 Dr. Gelina’s subspecialty interest is in the treatment of patients with amyotrophic lateral sclerosis (ALS).